Wagner and AeschylusGeorge Kokkos

 “In any serious investigation of the essence of our art of the day, we cannot make one step forward without being brought face to face with its intimate connection with the art of ancient Greece.
 For, in point of fact, our modern art is but one link in the artistic development of the whole of Europe; and this development found its starting point with the Greeks”.

-That was Richard Wagner in his essay ‘Art And Revolution’ (‘Die Kunst und die Revolution’), published in 1849.
+Thus wrote Richard Wagner in his essay ‘Art And Revolution’ (‘Die Kunst und die Revolution’), published in 1849.
 Interestingly enough, Wagner’s work was influenced on many levels by Aeschylus.
 Let’s see how:

 Axial Age (Achsenzeit)

 The period of ancient history from about the 8th to the 3rd century BCE, is when humans began to conceive and develop theologies of religion and philosophy.
 The famous German psychiatrist and philosopher Karl Jaspers called this period of unprecedented religious and philosophical creativity “The Axial Age”.

 Those thinkers that emerged from this “Axial Age” included Classical Greek dramatists and philosophers, Lao Tze, the Buddha, the Upanishads, Confucius and Hebrew prophets.
 Aeschylus belongs to this group of thinkers.
 His theater plays, never ceased to have a profound influence not only to ancient thinkers but also to intellectuals of the 19th and 20th centuries.

 Did you know that Aeschylus introduced the concept of trilogies?
 Think of “Lord Of The Rings”, “Star Wars” or any other set of three theater plays or movies that are connected and can be seen either as a single movie or as three individual movies.